Steve-Fenton/stevefenton.co.uk/src/pages/blog/2013/01/how-to-manipulate-people-with-psychology.md

 So this leads me onto a question that I have been asked twice in my life and that disturbs me greatly.

-> “How do you convince people to do what you want?”
+> How do you convince people to do what you want?

 I got this question in two different forms.
 One was more along the lines of “why do people listen to your ideas, but not mine?” and the other was a slightly more disturbing “how do I manipulate people to do what I want?”.